SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

 to track the progress of a dice game.
-Because the `DiceGame.Delegate` protocol is always used in the context of a dice game, it's nested inside of the `DiceGame` protocol.
+Because the `DiceGame.Delegate` protocol is always used in the context of a dice game, it's nested inside of the `DiceGame` class.
 Protocols can be nested
 inside of type declarations like structures and classes, as long as the outer declaration isn't generic.